DkCocto/kSDR/README.md

 I would like to receive user reviews or any feedback.
 This will push the progress of the application.

+Please, if you are interested in this project or you have difficulty in launching the application for any reason, please contact us by mail:

+dkcocto@gmail.com

 Thank you!

 ![2023-02-01_13-18-52](https://user-images.githubusercontent.com/5113949/216016600-60bd6e26-5792-4ebb-9cea-20fed224fe0d.png)